samsalgado/TEACHING_TECH/README.md

 - 👋 Hi, I’m @THEMERLINGROUP, Change agents optimizing archaic business systems with Blockchain technology.
 The Merlin Group is personally and professionally invested in the re-emergence of regenerative medicine and broadening access to these revolutionary therapies.
+Current backend Python developer with applied Django and PSQL skills, also Blockchain developer crafting a Blockchain via a C++ and constructing smart contracts in Rust.
 - 👀 I’m interested in ...
 Bitcoin, Blockchain Engineering, React Native, React
 - 🌱 I’m currently learning ...
 Rust, C++
-- 💞️ I’m looking to collaborate on ... building DecentMed: Looking for developers proficient in C++, React, React Native, and other blockchain engineering languages
+- 💞️ I’m looking to collaborate on ... building DecentMed: Looking for developers proficient in C++, Clarity, React, React Native, and other blockchain engineering languages
 -

                                           -Languages Needed: Clarity, C++, React Native